Vladimir Kaspé

+Life and career

-He was born in Harbin, China on 3 May 1910.
-He moved to Paris in 1926 and studies at the Ecole des Beaux-Arts from 1929 to 1935.
+He was born in Harbin, China on 3 May 1910 to Russian-Jewish parents.
+He moved to Paris in 1926 and studies at the École des Beaux-Arts from 1929 to 1935.
 There, his teacher was Georges Gromort.
-In 1942 he moved to Mexico.
+He moved to Mexico in mid 1940's.

 In 1948 the Súper Servicio Lomas Building, which he designed, opened.
 He designed the Albert Einstein Secondary School (Escuela Albert Einstein) in Mexico City, which was in development from 1944 to 1946, and opened in 1949.
 It was one of his first commissions.
 With J. Hanhausen, he designed the Facultad de Economia in the Ciudad Universitaria, Mexico City, which was completed in 1953.
 He also designed the Liceo Franco Mexicano in Mexico City, which opened in 1950.
 Jane Turner, the author of Encyclopedia of Latin American and Caribbean art, wrote that his educational architecture was "notable for their formal austerity".
 He died in Mexico City on 7 October 1996.

 Legacy

 The Vladimir Kaspé Cultural Center was designed by Jorge Hernandez de la Garza.